YmeowY/Attitude-Propagator/README.md

 ## 3. Change Log

+### 2018年7月14日**v0.0.1**

+1. examined the attitude propagator.
+Nothing wrong, at least not in the comparison with simulink.

 ### 2018年7月13日**v0.0**

 1. added attitude propagator to the project. but it is not yet right. still debuging.